craigwmcclellan/craigwmcclellan.github.io/_posts/2017-03-13-30-Years-and-a-New-Website.md

+---
-# 30 Years and a New Website
+title: 30 Years and a New Website
+layout: post
+categories: posts
+---

 Today is my 30th birthday.
 I think there is a cultural tendency for people to get freaked out by birthdays ending in zeroes, and I get that.
 But I'm actually doing really well today.
 While my life isn't perfect by any means, it is great.